-Nearshore algae blooms are a growing ecological threat to the lake-they seriously degrade water quality, make large areas of beach covered with mats of decomposing algae and with certain types of toxic algae.
+Nearshore algae blooms are a growing ecological threat to the lake, as they seriously degrade water quality and cover large areas of beach with mats of decomposing algae, with certain types being toxic.
 The blooms also occur where the greatest numbers of people-residents and visitors-directly interact with the lake.
 To date they have been most prevalent in South Lake Tahoe and Tahoe City.
 For example, a large and toxic bloom occurred in fall 2021 near the mouth of the Upper Truckee River in South Lake Tahoe, and a much larger bloom of attached algae occurred in spring 2022 along six miles of shoreline at Tahoe City.

 By actively monitoring the spatial extent, type, and intensity of nearshore algal blooms, we can better understand the underlying causes of the blooms and develop appropriate mitigation measures.
-The project also serves as a warning system, to alert both the public and government agencies to these unattractive and potentially dangerous situations and to guide clean-up crews to hotspots.
+The project also serves as a warning system to alert public and government agencies to these unattractive and potentially dangerous situations and to guide cleanup crews to hotspots.

 The aerial monitoring approach was initially developed through funding from State agencies, but for the last three years it has received minimal support.
-COVID disruptions also interrupted this critical project at the worst possible time-just as some of the largest algal and bacterial blooms were occurring in the lake.
-Currently private funding is supporting this program.
-Learn more about this program and how you can help maintain and expand it to include more research into the best cleanup and mitigation methods by visiting https://tahoe.ucdavis.edu/algae
+COVID-19 disruptions also interrupted this critical project at the worst possible time-just as some of the largest algal and bacterial blooms were occurring in the lake.
+Currently, private funding is supporting this program.
+Learn more about it and how you can help maintain and expand it to include more research into the best cleanup and mitigation methods by visiting https://tahoe.ucdavis.edu/algae